dwhitacre/tm-medals/README.md

 ### Docker Compose

-From the root you can kick off the `api`, `db`, an `nginx` lb and `tmiosim` in one go.
+From the root you can kick off the `api`, `db`, and an `nginx` lb in one go.
 This does not tun the db migrations, you want to run those separately.

 ```
 docker compose up --build